-Backup, export, and restore
+Backup, export, restore, and upload

 The data in your Aura instance can be backed up, exported, and restored using snapshots.